LeoRigasaki/ecommerce-data-warehouse/README.md

 - Apache Airflow for workflow orchestration
 - Docker for containerization

-## Contributing
-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.